-The award is specifically for learners who are currently working within the field of health and social care but who have not yet been able to register with the Scottish Social Services Council (SSSC) as practitioners.
-It will allow learners to integrate the theory with current practice to provide an informed approach to health and social care.
+This award is specifically for you if you are currently working within the field of health and social care but who have not yet been able to register with the Scottish Social Services Council (SSSC) as a practitioner.
+It will allow you to integrate theory with current practice to provide an informed approach to health and social care.

 The main aim of the HNC is to provide an integrated course of values, skills and knowledge, to equip you and other learners to work effectively in a range of care settings.
 It also aims to provide an award flexible enough to meet the needs of employers.

-Included in the award are three SVQ units which can assist learners in gaining the joint award of SVQ level 3 in the future.
-Learners who may already have gained the SVQ3 Health and Social Care award are only required to complete the theoretical units to achieve the HNC award and will, therefore, be based as part-time.
+Included in the award are three SVQ units which can assist you in gaining the joint award of SVQ level 3 in the future.
+If you have already gained the SVQ3 Health and Social Care award you are only required to complete the theoretical units to achieve the HNC award and may be a part time student.

 - You must be over 18 years old at the start of the programme to allow you to attend practical placement

 - You should be currently working in the field of Health and Social Care

 - Your personal statement in your online application must be no less than 250 words, you may want to research how to write a good personal statement here: https://www.ucas.com/undergraduate/applying-university/how-write-ucas-undergraduate-personal-statement